DrMemCS/drmem/drivers/drmem-drv-ntp/README.md

 driver will access.

-- `addr` is a string containing the host name, or IP address, and port number of the machine that's actually monitoring the sump pump (in **"hostname:#"** or **"\#.#.#.#:#"** format.)
+- `addr` is a string containing the host name, or IP address, and port number of the machine that's running the NTP service (in **"hostname:#"** or **"\#.#.#.#:#"** format.)
 The port is almost always 123.